demetrius2017/grid_visualizer/README.md

 Market Macker is a Python-based application that provides a visual and interactive environment for simulating grid trading strategies.
 It offers real-time market price simulation, dynamic grid order placement, and comprehensive performance tracking.

+Install App
+Start Simulation
+Use Shift + Mouse to move Price
+Control both windows Graph and Order-Positions
+Try to collect the most profit!

 ## Features

 - **Real-time Market Simulation**: Simulates market price movements with adjustable volatility.